Navigating Beyond the Horizon: International Mobility, Work Based Learning and Social Engagement

 Lorraine Gallagher has a Masters in Fine Art.
 She has worked in the area of disability equality for many years and is currently the Information & Training Officer for AHEAD.
 Prior to working for AHEAD Lorraine worked as research assistant and co-facilitator to Peter Kearns at The Workhouse.
 She also worked as the disability equality trainer on Music Map, a music management course run by the City Arts Centre.

-Hannah (she/her) is the Student and Graduate Engagement Officer in AHEAD.
+Hannah (she/her) is the Programme Manager at NStEP (National Student Engagement Programme).
+Previously, she was Student Engagement Officer at AHEAD.
 Her role involves working to include the student voice in the work of AHEAD and creating inclusive environments for disabled students in extracurricular settings.
 As part of her role, she was the co-founder and now coordinator of the USI/AHEAD Students with Disabilities Advisory group.
-This group helps to inform the strategy and policy of AHEAD and USI concerning the inclusion of students with disabilities in HE and FE.
-Outside of her work with AHEAD, Hannah is a volunteer with Dublin Lesbian Line and is a public speaker, particularly in the areas of intersectionality and inclusion.
+Now, as the Programme Manager at NStEP I hope to further the conversation around engaging students and building meaningful partnerships with all students.
+Always looking through the lens of accessibility, intersectionality and belonging.
+Outside of her work with NStEP, Hannah is a volunteer with Dublin Lesbian Line and is a public speaker, particularly in the areas of intersectionality and inclusion.

 Lightning Session 14:00-15:00 (Live and Recorded)